 Homemade gluten free ravioli is so much easier to whip up than you might think.
-My cooking classes love to make these because they’re not only simple to roll out and stuff, they’re extremely useful!
+My cooking classes love to make these because they’re not only simple to roll out and stuff, they’re extremely useful for using up leftovers!

-Useful in that this recipe is the perfect excuse to empty the fridge to fill these gluten free pasta pockets with leftover cooked fish, hummus, cheese, mashed potatoes, cooked sweet potatoes, tapenade, grilled veggies … whatever you like and can tuck inside, it will make some great ravioli!
+Useful in that this recipe is the perfect excuse to empty the fridge to fill these gluten free pasta pockets with leftover cooked fish, hummus, cheese, mashed potatoes, cooked sweet potatoes, tapenade, grilled veggies … whatever you like and can tuck inside, it will make some great homemade gluten free ravioli!

 You can easily see how economical this recipe is when you compare to the sticker shock of most gluten free pre-made foods.